Bunions & Hammertoes

 A good method for guaranteeing that you will have enough room for your toes in a pair of shoes is to remove the sock liners that come with shoes and stand on them to ensure that there is enough room for all of your toes to lay flat on top of the liner.

-Range of motion exercises and manipulation of bunions and hammertoes into the correct joint positions, enhances reversal of these deformities.
 This can be done by a therapist, yoga instructor or physician, and then taught to be done at home as part of a regular wellness program.
 These methods are only successful if the walker does not wear footwear that maintains the deformed joint positions, which includes many walking models.

 Nearly one million surgical bunion corrections occur yearly in America.
 This is largely due to the inability to find footwear that does not have a tapering toebox.